by Mikhaeyla Kopievsky

 LIKED THIS?
 WANT MORE?

-You can grab your own copy of Resistance (Divided Elements #1) to read now.
-Available as a paperback or ebook on your favourite device.
+Discover the Divided Elements series now with award-winning Resistance (Divided Elements #1) and just-released Rebellion (Divided Elements #2).
+Available as paperback or ebook on your favourite device.
 Just click to start reading!